How to Bypass CAPTCHA With Puppeteer

 Method #3: Implement a Free Solver Plugin

-Puppeteer-extra-plugin-recaptcha is a free and open-source module that automates the solving of reCAPTCHA and hCAPTCHA, two of the most popular anti-bot technologies on the market.
+Puppeteer-extra-plugin-recaptcha is a free and open-source module that automates the solving of reCAPTCHA, one of the most popular anti-bot technologies on the market.
 It also supports a 2Captcha integration that you can use when the free module proves insufficient.

 Let's use 2Captcha's demo page to illustrate how to integrate the solver with Puppeteer.